One Thousand Children: The "OTC" Children

 For many of the OTC children, the period before they reached America was very difficult.
 Before World War II, most were simply assembled by rescue agencies directly from their home towns in Germany and Austria, and then easily escorted to America.
 But after the war started, nearly all of them went through extreme hardships and dangers before they boarded ship for the United States.
 Some did travel to the port with parents, but many traveled alone, at least for part of their flight.
 Some were smuggled over the Pyrenees (usually with their parents).
-Some were incarcerated for a time in concentration camps such as Gurs internment camp in southern France, while some spent time in a French "château" (large mansion) run by the Oeuvre de Secours aux Enfants or OSE.
-It was usually only late in a journey that a Rescue Agency would start positively escorting the children.
+Some were incarcerated for a time in concentration camps such as Gurs internment camp in southern France, while some spent time in a French "château" (large mansion) run by the Œuvre de Secours aux Enfants or OSE.

 Some of the OTC children came by individual arrangements made by their family, in which the child would be sent into the care of a relative in America.
 In America, they would either live with that family, or perhaps be placed in a boarding school.

 Many OTC children made notable contributions to American society.
 Among them are: